-Vivid and, at times, devastating, What the Thunder Said is the long-awaited third work of fiction by one of our most acclaimed novelists and storytellers.
+Slow-gathering, powerful, with passages of haunting beauty, What the Thunder Said is the long-awaited third work of fiction by one of our most acclaimed storytellers.